Stripe

 FinDock updates the original installment with the status of the payment and stores a payment linked to the installment with a payment profile containing the wallet details from Stripe.
 Since both debit and credit cards can be used with wallets, the type of card is stored in the ‘Funding Type’ field.

-If a recurring payment is set up with Apply Pay or Google Pay, you collect future installments using payment schedules.
+If a recurring payment is set up with Google Pay, you collect future installments [using payment schedules](/docs/payments/using-payment-schedules).
 Installments are automatically included in payment schedules with PaymentHub-Stripe as the payment processor and CreditCard as the payment method.

 Payment collection follows the normal process with updates to installments coming automatically through regular notifications from Stripe.